Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 Breast mesh litigation is technically complex.
 It involves overlapping FDA regulatory issues, off-label promotion, and the same families of mesh products that have already been the subject of two major mass torts: the transvaginal mesh litigation and the hernia mesh MDLs.

 That history matters when choosing counsel.
 The California product liability attorneys at Doyle APC have represented hundreds of women in the transvaginal mesh litigation against Ethicon, C.R.
-Bard, Boston Scientific, Covidien, Coloplast, and American Medical Systems, and the firm currently represents patients in active hernia mesh cases against many of the same manufacturers now named in breast mesh investigations.
-With more than 28 years of complex product liability and mass tort experience, the firm is investigating breast mesh and internal bra cases on behalf of women nationwide.
+Bard, Boston Scientific, Covidien, Coloplast, and American Medical Systems, and the firm currently represents patients in active hernia mesh cases against the same C.R.
+Bard and Davol entities now named in breast mesh investigations.
+With more than 28 years of complex product liability and mass tort experience, the firm is investigating GalaFLEX, Phasix, and other internal bra cases on behalf of women nationwide.

 If you or a loved one had a breast surgery involving mesh and later experienced infection, reconstruction failure, chronic pain, or a revision surgery, you may have a claim.
 Doyle APC offers free, confidential case evaluations and represents all clients on a contingency fee basis, meaning there are no upfront costs and no fee unless there is a recovery.